 - Chain of custody of evidence

 - Right of confrontation

 - Police cruiser dash-cam recordings and procedures

 - Lack of preservation of evidence

-You should consult with an experienced and skilled DUI/DWI attorney immediately and start building your defense as soon as possible.
+Since the repercussions of a DUI conviction can be serious, you should consult with an experienced and skilled DUI defense attorney immediately and start building your defense as soon as possible.